5a5a8/Python_Practice_Projects/CryptoJournal/README.md

 The idea is to run `cjournal --pull` to retrieve and decrypt them.

 There are also the arguments `--localpush` and `--localpull` which do the same as the above, but don't send to dropbox.

-## Misc.
-This version written and released on 2020-Nov-14.